|TABLE OF CONTENTS|

 After electrolysis, then soaking the bottom threaded part in PB Blaster for a few hours, the bottom part loosened up and could be unscrewed.
 Unfortunately, a large portion of the threaded shaft is so worn out it is not usable.
 The threads have rusted, and are too short to engage properly.
 The crank gears were starting to come loose, but still mostly locked-up.
 Knock the roll pin out, remove the bushing/gear piece, then just pull the handle out.
 Once the handle is out of the way, the shaft assembly can be knocked out of the upper housing.
 After a thorough cleaning, the two gears were in amazingly good shape.
 Rather than spend money on new parts, I will replace the threaded portion of the shaft with a piece of threaded rod.

 The worn-out threads have been cut off, and a piece of threaded-rod was cut to length to replace it.
-Both matching ends have been chamfered to provide good weld penetration, and both pieces were center-drilled and tapped for a short piece of threaded rod that will add strength.
+Both matching ends have been chamfered to provide good weld penetration, and both pieces were center-drilled and tapped for a short piece of threaded rod cut from a grade 5 bolt.

 After welding, grinding, and assembly.

 Now we need a new cap.
 A freeze plug might work, but I didn't have any the right size.
-The cap on my other leveling boxes appears to be a press-fit piece of sheet metal.
-One of my hole saws cut a plug just slightly too large.
+The cap on my other leveling box appears to be a press-fit piece of sheet metal.
+One of my hole saws was just slightly too large.
 The pilot bit was removed, and a piece of scrap was clamped to my drill press.
-The plug was then carefully ground to exactly press-fit into the leveling box housing.
+The cut plug was then carefully ground around the edge until it would exactly press-fit into the leveling box housing.
+This fits tight-enough that no additional sealer is required.
+Normal primer and paint should be enough to keep moisture and dirt out.
+If there is any question, a little JB Weld could be mixed and put around the edge.

 Bumpers were one of several available dealer-installed options for the N-tractors.
 I suspect that was still the case in 1971.
 This bumper is different from other bumpers I've seen on any of the old Ford tractors.
 By 1971 there were many aftermarket sources for accessories to fit the various Ford tractors.
 There are no markings on this bumper to indicate where it was made, but it definitely appears to be factory-made rather than a one-of-a-kind original.
 The top bar and supports have been torched off.
 The bottom bar is badly bent.
 The add-on pintle hook brackets were very solidly welded.
 It was fun grinding those welds to remove the brackets.
 The bent bar was straightened using a length of heavy chain, a floor jack, and wooden blocks.